May 10, 2018

 In this three-day program, you’ll learn techniques to develop your ideas for commercialization and learn the key ingredients for a successful venture.
 Participants will walk through the process of creating a great business opportunity, learn how to evaluate the opportunity, and undertake the first steps of execution.

-The Penn Wharton Commercialization Workshop is designed for Penn employees who want to commercialize their research.
-This program is by invitation only.
-The deans of each school nominate participants, creating a cohort of like-minded participants from across campus.
+This program is designed for faculty, scientists, clinicians, and post-docs who want to commercialize their research.
 Participants who complete the program will be recognized as Mack Technology Fellows.

 |Thursday, May 10||Friday, May 11||Saturday, May 12|

 |9:00–10:30 a.m.||Opportunity Recognition and Evaluation